united-manufacturing-hub/benthos-umh/README.md

     slot: 1                  # Slot number of the PLC.
 Defaults to 1
     batchMaxSize: 480         # Maximum number of addresses per batch request.
 Defaults to 480
     timeout: 10             # Timeout in seconds for connections and requests.
 Default to 10
+    disableCPUInfo: false # Set this to true to not fetch CPU information from the PLC.
+Should be used when you get the error 'Failed to get CPU information'
     addresses:               # List of addresses to read from
       - "DB1.DW20"     # Accesses a double word at location 20 in data block 1
       - "DB1.S30.10"   # Accesses a 10-byte string at location 30 in data block 1